zoomsphere/ngx-store/README.md

       clearType: 'prefix', // default: 'prefix'
       mutateObjects: true, // default: true
       debugMode: false,    // you can enable debug logs if you ever meet any bug to localize its source
-      cookiesScope: '',    // what you pass here will actually prepend base domain
+      cookiesScope: '',    // what you pass here will prepend base domain e.g. "." => .domain.com (all subdomains)
-      cookiesCheckInterval: 0, // number in ms describing how often cookies should be checked for changes
+      cookiesCheckInterval: 0, // number in ms describing how often cookies should be checked for changes, 0 = disabled
       previousPrefix: 'angular2ws_', // you have to set it only if you were using custom prefix in old version ('angular2ws_' is a default value)
     };
     </script>